Health & Nutrition

 So how do you figure out the best diet for your bird?
 For starters, do some research on the recommendations for your bird's species, and watch out for any special needs that this species may have.
 Check several recent sources, like the internet or recently published books.
 Our knowledge in this area is changing rapidly and old books have outdated information.
 Even with newer sources you are likely to find a lot of disagreement.
 Some sources advocate feeding pellets as a large percentage of the diet, while others recommend a much smaller percentage or avoiding pellets completely.
 It's universally agreed that an all-seed diet is unhealthy, but there is no agreement on how much of the diet should consist of seed.
 Vegetables and fruit are generally considered to be a good thing, but there's conflicting advice on which items should be fed in limited amounts.
 There's no way around it: you're going to have to use your own judgment to some degree.

 It's very useful to have some idea of what your bird would eat in the wild.
 It's impossible to replicate this diet, since we don't know exactly what wild birds eat and most of us can't get these foods anyway.
 Also, replicating the wild diet might not be desirable.
 The nutritional needs of captive birds are expected to be very different from those of wild birds, since their activity level and general living conditions are very different.
-But knowing something about the wild diet will give you some idea about which foods will help your bird thrive.
+See the article on Pet Birds and the Wild Diet for more information.
+Knowing something about the wild diet will give you some idea about which foods your bird might prefer.
 Wild birds normally eat a variety of different foods, but the percentage of a specific food (like seed, fruit or insects) can vary a lot from species to species.
 Birds adapted to the abundant food of the rain forest may be able to tolerate a richer diet than those adapted to the arid conditions of the Outback.

-Many people opt for a middle of the road approach, since no one really knows what is best.
-These people give their bird some combination of pellets and natural foods.
+Many people opt for a middle of the road approach, since there's more than one way to reach the goal of balanced nutrition.
+These people give their bird some combination of pellets and natural foods, which helps provide some assurance that you bird is getting the best of everything.

 Many birds enjoy eating human food, but it's generally agreed that this shouldn't be a big part of the diet.
 Some foods that your bird should NEVER be offered are onion, avocado, chocolate, and alcoholic beverages.
-They're not mammals and can't digest lactose, so most dairy products are out (although yogurt and low-lactose cheese is OK).
+They're not mammals and can't digest lactose, so most dairy products are out (although yogurt and low-lactose cheese is reasonably OK).
 Do some research if you're not sure whether a particular food or plant is safe.
-Asking on a forum can be very helpful.
-So is googling.